jboyd8/jamieboydphotography/README.md

 * Type 'git clone' and paste in the URL.
 * Create an env.py file and store three environment variables.
 The environment variables required are (SECRET_KEY, DATABASE_URL, STRIPE_PUBLISHABLE, STRIPE_SECRET).
 In addition to these you will need to setup email variables here too.
+* You should also install all the dependencies from the requirements.txt file to ensure all functionality is there.
+To install you can use the command `pip3 install -r requirements.txt` in the command line.

 ## Credits